 Dina Meza is a celebrated independent journalist and defender of freedom of expression.
-She is the founder and current President of PEN Honduras, an organisation that supports journalists at risk.
+She is the director of human rights organisation ASOPODEHU, founder and current President of PEN Honduras, an organisation that supports journalists at risk.
 She is also the founder and editor of the online newspaper ‘Pasos de Animal Grande’ where she publishes information on human rights violation and corruption in Honduras.
 In addition, Dina provides legal and educational support to at-risk professionals, journalists and social communicators.
 In 2007, she received the special Amnesty International UK prize for journalists at risk, and in 2014 she was awarded the Oxfam Novib / PEN International Freedom of Expression prize.

 Due to Dina Meza’s high public profile and her classification as a dissident, she is unable to publish her work in the mainstream media.
 The Honduran state is actively censoring issues surrounding human rights abuses and state crimes.
 For this reason, she uses her online platform to draw attention to state violence against activists and human rights defenders.
 Her website to reach up to 30,000 hits a month.
 Her work focuses on supporting women, indigenous populations, youth groups, LGBTI communities and social communicators.

 Dina has been involved in many high profile campaigns and actions.
 Following the contested elections in November 2017, Dina has provided extensive coverage of the excessive use of force by the Honduran state security forces against protesters.
 In 2016, she carried out in-depth reporting around the murder of high-profile environmental activist, Berta Caceres, and is part of the #Justice4Berta campaign.
 She also provides a platform to highlight lesser known struggles, particularly rural defenders and indigenous communities defending their land and environment against the devastating effects of economic megaprojects.